Tensor form factors of decuplet hyperons in QCD: TFFs of the baryon hyperons in QCDSR

 {\textbf{(ii) The correlation function with mass dimensions $5$ and $6$:}}\\ \\ For these contributions, we first rotate to Euclidean space via a Wick rotation, and subsequently employ the Schwinger parametrization as:

 where $\alpha$ denotes an independent Schwinger parameter.
 We then carry out the Gaussian integration over the Euclidean coordinates $x_E$ and $y_E$, yielding expressions in terms of the Schwinger parameters.
 After setting $D=4$, a Wick rotation back to Minkowski space is performed, with $x_\mu$ and $y_\mu$ represented as derivatives with respect to the momenta.
 Following the procedure on the physical side, the Dirac matrices are arranged similarly, and terms corresponding to spin-$1/2$ contamination are removed.
-Subsequently, a double Borel transformation is applied with respect to the squared momenta of the initial and final baryons, using the Borel parameters $M_1^2$ and $M_2^2$.
-For clarity, we present the transformation with respect to $p^2$, with analogous expressions holding for $p^{\prime 2}$, \allowdisplaybreaks
+Subsequently, a double Borel transformation is applied with respect to the squared momenta of the initial and final baryons, using the Borel parameters $M_1^2$ and $M_2^2$ \cite{Asmaee:2025elo}.

 The Schwinger parameter integrals are subsequently carried out.
 Applying the double Borel transformation to part \textbf{(i)} and performing continuum subtraction for both \textbf{(i)} and \textbf{(ii)} \cite{Ozdem:2017jqh, Azizi:2018duk}, we arrive at the final Borel-transformed expression of the correlation function on the QCD side: \allowdisplaybreaks